-The study is planned to start as soon as possible after approval of the protocol by the Pharmacovigilance Risk Assessment Committee (PRAC), approval of the study by required Ethics Committees and approval by any additional regulatory agencies.
-The availability of oral cladribine on the market in each of the planned countries will determine the country-specific study start as well (depending on market access conditions).
+The study started after approval of the protocol by the Pharmacovigilance Risk Assessment Committee (PRAC), approval of the study by required Ethics Committees and approval by any additional regulatory agencies.
+The availability of oral cladribine on the market in each of the planned countries determines the country-specific study start as well (depending on market access conditions).

 Patient's characteristics at inclusion are defined as the patient's characteristics at the time of treatment initiation.
-Medical history will be retrieved from the patient's medical record at the time of the inclusion (first clinical assessment) in the databases, using additional primary data collection when needed.
+Medical history will be retrieved from the patient's medical record at the time of the inclusion (first clinical assessment) in the databases, using primary data collection when needed.
 In those countries with secondary use of data, medical history of each patient will be retrieved directly in the registers.
 As the nature of this study is non-interventional, the study does not include any protocol-mandated visits or procedures; data collection will be aligned with local routine medical practices and captured during routine clinical visits.
-However, in Europe, R(R)MS patients are in general visiting their neurologist every 3 months in half of the countries participating in the study (Denmark, Finland, Germany, the Netherlands, Norway, Switzerland) and every 6 months in the other participating countries (Australia, Belgium, Czech Republic, France, Italy, Spain, Sweden, Turkey, UK).
-Thus, data will be collected during each neurologist visit, and with a periodicity of at least every 6 months.
+In Europe, R(R)MS patients are in general visiting their neurologist every 3 months in Denmark, Norway, and Switzerland and every 6 to 12 months in the other participating countries.
+Thus, data will be captured during each neurologist visit, and with a periodicity of at least every 6 months up to 12 months for those settings where a shorter interval is not feasible due to limitations in the data source.
 The data collected are detailed in Section 9.3.
 Please see Figure 1 for the study timeline.